digitalfox/pydici/README.markdown

 After pulling the latest changes you need to update the database.

-There are two possible situations, depending on whether your installation already uses South.
-Your installation uses South if there is a `south_migrationhistory` table in your database.
+There are three possible situations, depending on whether your installation uses Django Migration.
+Or still use South or use no miration system at all
+Your installation uses South if there is a `south_migrationhistory`

-1. Your installation already uses South.
+1. Your installation already uses Django Migration.
 Run these commands:

+        ./manage.py migrate
+        ./manage.py createsuperuser

+2. Your installation uses South:

+    Firstly you need to checkout the last pydici version using South "pydici/master", then run these commands:

         ./manage.py syncdb
         ./manage.py migrate

+    After that you can update to to a newer version of pydici by running:

+        ./manage.py migrate --fake

+    Once this is done, future updates will be handled as situation #1.

-2. Your installation does not use South yet.
-Run these commands:
+3. Your installation does not use Django Migration or South yet.

+    Firstly you need to checkout the last pydici version using South "pydici/master", then run these commands:

         ./manage.py syncdb
         ./manage.py migrate --all 0001 --fake
         ./manage.py migrate

+    After that you can update to to a newer version of pydici by running:

+        ./manage.py migrate --fake

     Once this is done, future updates will be handled as situation #1.